How to answer Arup graduate interview questions

 - What do you know about Arup?

 - What do you think about Ove Arup?

-Expand on the answers you gave in your application form.
 This is one of the best places to show off your research.
-‘Our directors want to see that a student has thoroughly researched our company and the role or area that they are applying for,’ Aman tells us.
-She also tells us that, when the team make decisions about job offers, they consider the whole process but put more weight on the interview.
+‘Our directors want to see that a student has thoroughly researched our company and the role or area that they are applying for,’ Aman told us.
+She added that, when the team make decisions about job offers, they consider the whole process but put more weight on the final interview.
 Don’t miss your chance of a job offer because of lack of preparation.